HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Su Brute

-If don't mind about doing a lot of noise and `su` and `timeout` binaries are present on the computer you can try to brute-force user using [su-bruteforce](https://github.com/carlospolop/su-bruteforce).\
+If don't mind about doing a lot of noise and `su` and `timeout` binaries are present on the computer, you can try to brute-force user using [su-bruteforce](https://github.com/carlospolop/su-bruteforce).\
 [**Linpeas**](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) with `-a` parameter also try to brute-force users.

 ## Writable PATH abuses